This page is for 2024 entry students who are not UK or Irish nationals. It is part of the offer-holders section.First court with frosty lawn

 The International Student Office (university-wide) provides guidance for students and we will send any information to you as soon as it becomes available.

-When you have met all the conditions of your offer
+When you've met all of your offer conditions

 Robin in Third CourtWhen you have met all the conditions of your offer (depending on the case, these include academic grades, English Language qualification if required, and satisfactory financial guarantee and evidence documents), the International Student Office will send you by email your Confirmation of Acceptance for Studies (CAS).
 The CAS is a unique number, relevant only to you and to the course you will undertake at Cambridge.
 You will need to enter your CAS number in the relevant section of your Student Visa application.
 You cannot apply for your Student Visa without your CAS, and we cannot issue the CAS before all your offer conditions have been met.